-- 125 more people will receive crisis response services: information and referral, phone consultation, face-to-face intervention within 24 hours, or immediate face-to-face intervention (7,545 metro-wide 500 people over the baseline of 7,045). - Of the additional 500 people who will receive a crisis response service, half (250) people will receive immediate face-to-face services and half (250) people will receive information/referral or consultation. - Each person needing immediate face-to-face services will receive these services in 30 minutes or as soon as safely possible give the traffic and weather. - 125 people who receive face-to-face services will be able to remain in the community rather than be admitted to a hospital.
+- Of the additional 500 more people who will receive more appropriate triage and hand-off due to the consultation with the Minnesota Crisis Coordination Program, a crisis response service.
+(7,545 metro-wide) 250 people will receive information/referral or consultation.
+200 people will receive immediate face-to-face services. - Each person needing immediate face-to-face services will receive these services in 30 minutes or as soon as safely possible give the traffic and weather. - 125 people who receive face-to-face services will be able to remain in their own homes instead being hospitalized.